 ‘Tis the season to give.
 Below is a list of ways in which you can help others in Letcher County this holiday season.

-• Shop with a Cop — Kentucky State Police troopers from Post 13 in Hazard will help underprivileged children shop for toys, clothing and shoes today (Wednesday) at the Whitesburg Walmart.
+• Shop with a Cop – Kentucky State Police Troopers from Post 13 in Hazard will help underprivileged children shop for toys, clothing and shoes on December 13 at the Whitesburg Wal-Mart.
 Troopers choose children they have met during the previous year from Letcher, Knott, Leslie, Perry and Breathitt counties.
-Last year’s event cost more than $9,000.
-Seventy six children were able to spend $125 apiece during the winter shopping spree.
-Monetary donations can be mailed to Kentucky State Police Professional Association, District #13 Shop with a Cop, 100 Justice Drive, Hazard, KY 41701.
-For more information, call Trooper Tony Watts at 606-435- 6069.
+Last year’s event cost over $10,000.
+Eighty-one children were able to spend $125 apiece during the winter shopping spree.
+Donations can be mailed to Kentucky State Police Professional Association, District #13 Shop with a Cop, 100 Justice Drive, Hazard, KY 41701.
+For more information, call Trooper Tony Watts at 606- 435-6069.

-• Letcher County Food Pantry — The food pantry is in need of food all year long.
+• Letcher County Food Pantry – The food pantry is in need of food all year long.
+Monetary donations are needed to be able to provide vouchers for milk, bread and cheese.
 Drop off donations at 204 Madison Avenue, Whitesburg.
 Call 633-8919 for more information.
-The food pantry is open from 11 a.m. until 3 p.m.
+The food pantry is open from 11 a.m. until 3 p.m. until December 15.
+After December 15, the food pantry will be open from noon until 3 p.m.

 • Dreamland Animal Rescue – Don’t forget about animals in Letcher County who need help.
 Donate dry dog and cat food, scoopable cat litter, dog and cat treats, bags of cedar chips or wood chips.
 Monetary donations are needed to help pay veterinary and travel expenses.
 For a minimum donation of $5 you can sponsor a pet and the money will go to help care for that pet.
 The sponsors will be sent a picture and story of the animal they sponsor and can receive e-mail updates if they wish.